 There are many stories throughout scripture where self-control is in action.
 Here are a few:

-• David and Saul (1 Samuel 24)
+- David and Saul (1 Samuel 24)

 David showed self-control by not taking revenge on Saul, who was chasing him and trying to kill him.
-David had the opportunity to kill Saul, but instead, he spared his life, trusting in God’s plan.
+David had the opportunity to kill Saul, but instead, he spared his life, trusting in God’s plan. - Joseph and Potiphar’s wife (Genesis 39)

 Joseph showed self-control by resisting the advances of Potiphar’s wife, who tried to seduce him.
-Joseph knew that it would be wrong to betray his master’s trust and commit adultery, so he fled from her instead.
+Joseph knew that it would be wrong to betray his master’s trust and commit adultery, so he fled from her instead. - Jesus in the wilderness (Matthew 4)

 Jesus showed self-control by resisting the devil’s temptations.
 The devil tried to get Jesus to sin by tempting him with food, power, and fame, but Jesus stayed true to God’s will and resisted each temptation.
-But Jesus rejected each temptation with Scripture, demonstrating the power of self-control in resisting evil.
+But Jesus rejected each temptation with Scripture, demonstrating the power of self-control in resisting evil. - Daniel and his friends (Daniel 1)

 Daniel and his friends showed self-control by refusing to eat the king’s food and wine, which would have violated their Jewish dietary laws.
-Instead, they asked to be given vegetables and water, and they thrived on this simple diet.
+Instead, they asked to be given vegetables and water, and they thrived on this simple diet. - Paul and his thorn in the flesh (2 Corinthians 12)

 Paul showed self-control by accepting the thorn in his flesh, which was a weakness or affliction that he had to endure.
-Instead of complaining or giving up, Paul trusted in God’s grace and used his weakness to show God’s strength.
+Instead of complaining or giving up, Paul trusted in God’s grace and used his weakness to show God’s strength. - Job, in dealing with suffering (Job 1)

 Job experienced tremendous suffering, losing his possessions, his children, and even his health.
 But he did not curse God, showing self-control in remaining faithful even in the face of trials.
 This story demonstrates the importance of self-control in persevering through difficulties and holding onto faith even in trying times.